 When it comes to warming winter vibes (fireplaces, saunas, heated pools, hot-stone and heated-poultice massages to melt the stress), The Lodge at Woodloch is the perfect respite.
 The spa is home to fireplaces and fire pits, a dreamy warm hydromassage waterwall for instant relax, an extensive spa treatment menu, and cocooning rooms with forest and lake views.
 For those who actually want to immerse into the chill, there is snowshoeing, ice fishing, and in the spa, a hot-cold circuit of salt sauna, ice bucket shower and snow room.

-The River House at Odette’s, New Hope
+River House at Odette’s, New Hope

 Drive Time: 1 hour, 40 minutes

 We have mentioned bucolic New Hope (and Lambertville, NJ) before.
 That’s because the sister-river towns (connected by a walking bridge) are truly worth the road trip.
 Vibey restaurants, artsy boutiques (hello Foxy Reds), fun people watching, miles of towpath (for walking and biking), and a professional theater (where the late Grace Kelly cut her acting chops) are part of the appeal.
-The town’s most upscale hotel, the contemporary 38-room River House, is located right on the Delaware.
+One of the town’s most upscale hotels, the contemporary 38-room River House is located right on the Delaware.
 Named after the legendary 1960s cabaret star, Odette Myrtil, who once performed her cabaret show here (Chez Odette), the hotel has opulent odes to Myrtil everywhere — from the bold prints and patterns to the plush velvet textiles and leather couches in the piano lounge, to the signature dishes at the onsite restaurant.
 Most spectacular however, are the rooms with their tranquil river views, fireplaces, and small private terraces overlooking the water.

 New York: